TykTechnologies/tyk-demo/README.md

 ## Scenario 1: Committing changes

-If you have changed APIs and Policies in your Dashboard, and want to commit these so other people can use them, use the `dump.sh` script, which is pre-configured to call the `tyk-sync dump` command using your local Dashboard user API credentials:
+If you have changed APIs and Policies in your Dashboard, and want to commit these so other people can use them, use the `export.sh` script.

+Run from the repo root directory, as so:

 ```
-./dump.sh
+./scripts/export.sh
 ```

-This will update the files in the `data/tyk-sync` directory.
+This will update the `apis.json` and `policies.json` files in the `bootstrap-data/tyk-dashboard/` directory.
 You can then commit these files into the repo.

+If you have also made changes to the Postman collection then export it and overwrite the `Tyk Demo.postman_collection.json` and commit that too.

 ## Scenario 2: Synchronising updates

-If you want to get the changes other people have made, first pull from the repo, then use the `sync.sh` script, which calls the `tyk-sync sync` command using your local `.organisation-id` and `.dashboard-user-api-credentials` files.
+If you want to get the changes other people have made, first pull from the repo, then use the `import.sh` script.

-**Warning:** This command is a hard sync which will **delete** any APIs and Policies from your Dashboard that do not exist in the source data.
+Run from the repo root directory, as so:

 ```
-./sync.sh
+./scripts/import.sh
 ```

+## Why not use Tyk-Sync?

+The Tyk Sync binary is not always kept up-to-date with the latest changes in API and Policy object, which unfortunately means that the data is exports may be missing information.
+This also means that when this data is imported into the system, that the objects created will also be missing this data.

+So, until the Tyk Sync project is updated and released in-line with the Tyk Dashboard project, it is safer to manually handle data import and export directly with the Dashboard API.